milesj/emojibase/website/docs/translations.md

 editor like [Poedit](https://poedit.net/) (please do not edit these files manually).
 Once you have made your changes, please commit the changes and submit a pull request.

-## Metadata
+## Messages

-The `meta.po` file contains localized strings for emoji groups, sub-groups, keywords, and any other emoji related messages.
+The `messages.po` file contains localized strings for emoji groups, sub-groups, keywords, and any other emoji related messages.

 Each message breaks down to the following: